 Air conditioning units can last for over a decade, but this does not mean that you should always depend on the same unit for more than 10 years.
-There are now plenty of energy efficient devices that are great replacements for the aging systems.
+There are now plenty of energy-efficient devices that are great replacements for aging systems.
 However, if you are still not convinced, consider these top ideas of why you should consider upgrading your HVAC system.

 While it is true that HVAC systems can last up to a decade or even longer, their thermostats can last twice as long.
 Perhaps one of the quickest ways to prematurely age an HVAC system is not to maintain it on a regular basis.
 Every homeowner needs to take preventative measures to ensure their units run efficiently.

 By changing the air filters, monitoring ductwork, cleaning coils, and other maintenance tasks, an HVAC unit can run smoothly and operate at an optimal level.
 When it is time to replace the entire unit, it is best to buy a new furnace at the same time to ensure all the components work together.
 Homeowners can often save on labor costs when they upgrade the entire unit at once.

 When technicians design new systems for residential properties, they take into account the cooling load of the house.
 This cooling load is the thermal energy that the AC must remove from an interior space.
 As a rule of thumb, the cooling needs of the house must incorporate with the interior space.

 To lower your energy bills, it is important to take steps in filling gaps around windows and doors.
 This will help the property’s cooling load to drop significantly.
 However, this is largely determined by the size of the air conditioner in order to get an exact cooling load calculation.
 If an HVAC unit is too big for the property, it will suffer from a shorter lifespan.
 It is therefore important to reduce the cooling and heating load and upgrade to a new, more adequately sized unit.